 - Have you heard of YAKit Kids?
 Yes, it’s free and the possibilities are endless when it comes to creativity.
 Students can take any photo or picture and narrate it with all kinds of hysterical features.
 Assign a famous person and several parameters and you will be amazed at the effort that goes into this venture.

-- Use News-O-Matic, an online subscription based daily Newspaper that’s worth it’s weight in gold.
+- Use News-O-Matic, an online subscription based daily Newspaper that’s worth its weight in gold.
 It’s a real bang for the buck, and coursework could range from a traditional current event to a scavenger hunt.
 News-O-Matic publishes at the end of each school day to give teachers a chance to view upcoming news and plan accordingly.
-Best part, Russ and Newsy always have five great news stories covering all different interests written with kids in mind.
+Best part, Russ, and Newsy always have five great news stories covering all different interests written with kids in mind.
 Did I mention the inclusion of teacher materials?

 - Google Maps can be used in any number of different ways, from investigating your own neighborhood to synching up with whatever you are currently covering in social studies.
-Math and maps is always a great combo and distances in miles verses meters or an introduction to latitude and longitude, as well as directionally.
+Math and maps are always a great combo and distances in miles versus meters or an introduction to latitude and longitude, as well as directionally.
 Science can be infused by comparing the continents in regard to the distribution of the Pangaea.